Click To Open Rate vs Click Through Rate: How to Track the Results of Your Email Marketing Campaigns

 For example, if you send an email to 1000 subscribers and find out that 100 people clicked on the link in your email, your CTR is 10%.

-Click-to-Open rates and Click-Through rates are important metrics to track in your email marketing campaign.
+Click-to-Open Rate and click-through rates are important metrics to track in your email marketing campaign.
 However, the line between a CTOR and CTR could get quite blurry.
 An email could generate a poor click-through Rate and yet a tremendous Click-to-open rate.

 So, it would help if you established clarity on what each of these metrics represents and how they contribute to your company’s bottom line.